utah-MFDA/simulation/README.md

 ## MFDA simulation

 This module is designed to communicate with the docker image used for MFDA simulation.
 This program acts as a bridge to run simulation programs.
-The docker image will require that the appropriate Verilog-AMS files can been built
+The docker image will require that the appropriate Verilog-AMS files can been built.

 The simulator can be interfaced from the the terminal python program in frontend -> mfda_sim_cmd.py